Skip to main content

 Two structural problems made the role inevitable.

 The first is SDR productivity.
 SDRs spend 67% of their time not selling.
 Manual research, tool-hopping, unstructured qualification, data hygiene work that should have been automated three years ago.
-At a fully-loaded $35,000 to $45,000 per SDR per year, that is $17,000 to $23,000 of waste per rep, per year.
-A team of eight SDRs burns $140,000 to $185,000 every twelve months on work that infrastructure should be doing.
+At a fully-loaded $85,000 to $110,000 per SDR per year, that is $57,000 to $74,000 of non-selling cost per rep, per year.
+Even counting only the slice automation can genuinely reclaim, $17,000 to $23,000 per rep, a team of eight SDRs burns $136,000 to $184,000 every twelve months on work that infrastructure should be doing.

 The second is attribution blindness.
-Over 50% of B2B pipeline is dark.
+In the pipelines I audit, over half of B2B pipeline is dark.
 The first-touch field in your CRM tells you a story.
 The board reads it.
 Everyone in the room knows it is soft.
 The marketing automation platform decided whatever it decided.
 The reps backfilled what they remembered.
 When the CRO is asked which channels actually produce revenue, the answer is a guess wearing a dashboard.

 Both problems look like headcount problems.
 They aren’t.
 Hiring two more SDRs into a system that already wastes 67% of the eight you have isn’t a fix.
 Adding another attribution tool to a stack that can’t agree on what a lead is doesn’t change what the board sees.